 11/ Migration, asylum and border management

-Maintain level of achievement of all benchmarks of the Visa Liberalisation action plan; effectively implement the EU-Georgia Mobility Partnership, Georgia's Migration Strategy 2016-2020 and Georgia's State Border Management Strategy 2014-2018 and the respective accompanying Action Plans;
+Ensure sustained respect of all benchmarks of the Visa Liberalisation action plan as required by the revised visa waiver suspension mechanism; effectively implement the EU-Georgia Mobility Partnership, Georgia's Migration Strategy 2016-2020 and Georgia's State [GE: Integrated] Border Management Strategy 2014-2018 and the respective accompanying Action Plans;

-12/ Education, employment, innovation and youth
+12/ Education, employment, [GE: science,] innovation and youth

-Improve overall education performance through a comprehensive education reform; and develop a strategic approach to employment and vocational education and training (VET); develop a vision and strategy for supporting the development of Georgian Innovation policy
+Improve overall education [GE: and science] performance through a comprehensive education [GE: and science] reform; and develop a strategic approach to employment and vocational education and training (VET); develop a vision and strategy for supporting the development [GE: of Georgian STI system, including] of Georgian Innovation policy; implement social reforms (predominantly pensions, healthcare, social welfare and core labour rights), in which the EU is also providing assistance.

 Democracy, Human Rights, Good Governance and Strengthening Institutions

-Political dialogue and cooperation towards reforms in the framework of this Association Agenda seek to strengthen respect for democratic principles, the rule of law and good governance, human rights and fundamental freedoms, including the rights of persons belonging to minorities as enshrined in the core UN and Council of Europe Conventions and related protocols and to contribute to consolidating domestic political reforms, in particular through approximating with the EU acquis communautaire.
+Political dialogue and cooperation towards reforms in the framework of this Association Agenda seek to strengthen respect for democratic principles, such as political pluralism and cooperation with the opposition, the rule of law and good governance, human rights and fundamental freedoms, including the rights of persons belonging to minorities as enshrined in the core UN and Council of Europe Conventions and related protocols and to contribute to consolidating domestic political reforms, in particular through approximating with the EU acquis communautaire.

 The dialogue and cooperation will cover the following areas:

-(i) Strengthening the stability, independence and effectiveness of institutions guaranteeing democracy, the rule of law and respect for human rights, and in particular by:
+(i) Strengthening the stability, independence and effectiveness of institutions guaranteeing democracy, the rule of law and respect for human rights, and in particular by [GE: by]:

-Continue ensuring the democratic conduct of elections by addressing within the new electoral cycle remaining shortcomings in the legislative framework and election administration as identified by the Inter-Agency Task Force on Free and Fair Elections (IATF) and Organisation for Security and Co-operation in Europe (OSCE) / Office for Democratic Institutions and Human Rights (ODIHR), in particular the recommendations of the ODIHR Election Observation Mission report after the 2016 general elections;
+Continue ensuring the democratic conduct of elections, also for the local elections of October 2017, by addressing within the new electoral cycle remaining shortcomings in the legislative framework and election administration as identified by the Inter-Agency Task Force on Free and Fair Elections (IATF) and Organisation for Security and Co-operation in Europe (OSCE) / Office for Democratic Institutions and Human Rights (ODIHR), in particular the recommendations of the ODIHR Election Observation Mission report after the 2016 parliamentary elections;

-Continue ensuring that legislative amendments affecting key components of the rule of law, such as the independence of the judiciary, are subject to comprehensive consultation domestically and, as the case may be, with the Council of Europe’s Venice Commission to ensure that they stand the test of time and meet European standards
+Continue ensuring that legislative amendments affecting key components of the rule of law, such as the independence of the judiciary, are subject to comprehensive consultation domestically and, as the case may be, with the Council of Europe’s Venice Commission to ensure that they stand the test of time and meet European standards, particularly in the case of the planned amendments to the Georgian constitution, where cooperation between the Venice Commission and the Georgian Constitutional Commission is paramount;

 Further improve the balance of power between different branches of government and capacities of parliament to perform its oversight and legislative functions.

-(ii) Continue reforming the justice sector, in particular ensure the full independence of judges and strengthen the accountability, efficiency, impartiality and professionalism of the justice system, as well as of law enforcement agencies which should be free from political or any other undue interference; continue and intensify the fight against corruption:
+(ii) Continue reforming the justice sector, in particular ensure the full independence of judges and strengthen the accountability, efficiency, impartiality and professionalism of the justice system, as well as of law enforcement agencies which should be free from political or any other undue interference [GE: which should be free from political or any other undue interference]; continue and intensify the fight against corruption:

 Justice sector